GabyGold67/ButtonToSwitch_STM32/README.md

 	- **General flags value change getter**: Returns a value indicating if **any** of the significant output flags' values has changed.
 	- **Lightweight Binary Semaphore**: Implementation of a **xTaskNotify()** FreeRTOS macro to unblock a developer defined task -every time **any** of the output flags' values changes- including a notification value indicating the state of the MPB.
 	- **Task Resume/Suspend**: A mechanism is provided to run a developer defined task while the object is in **On State**.
 The designated task will be set to "Suspended State" while the object is in **Off State** and will be set to "Resume" while it is in **On State**, providing means to execute far more complex tasks than just "turning On & turning Off" devices.
 	- **Functions execution**: A developer defined function might be set to be executed every time the instantiated object enters the **On State**, and a function might be set to be executed every time the instantiated object enters the **Off State**.
 The functions are to be independently defined, so one, the other or both might be defined, and even the same function might be used for both events.

+Those listed mechanisms are **independent**, so one or more might be simultaneously used depending on implementation needs and convenience.

-Other functions might be asigned to be executed every time a significant attribute flag's value changes:
+The **Functions execution** mechanism is also available, so that other functions might be asigned to be executed every time a significant attribute flag's value changes, one for setting, one for resetting:
 		- For the **HntdTmLtchMPBttn** class: Warning and Pilot attribute flags
 		- For the **DDlydDALtchMPBttn** class: Secondary On attribute flag.
+		- For the **TmVdblMPBttn** and the **SnglSrvcVDBLMPBttn**: isVoided attribute flag.
 		- For other classes associated outputs functions read the classes documentation.

-Those listed mechanisms are **independent**, so one or more might be simultaneously used depending on implementation needs and convenience.

 ### The library implements the following switches behaviors: ###
 * **Debounced Momentary Push Button** (a.k.a.
 Momentary switch, a.k.a. **Pushbutton**)